How To Prepare for Oxbridge Interviews: Tips From Our Leading UK-Oxbridge Strategist

 • Is it a multi-step problem or question?
 If so, practice breaking it into mental chunks, naming the steps, chunks, or stages, and approaching them in a cogent and logical fashion, clearly articulating your thoughts as you build your response.

-4. Practice Intellectual Agility: As you explore a sample question, practice how to pivot if you find yourself in a logical contradiction, you realize there’s a better answer, or you want to backtrack on something you’ve said.
+4. Practice Intellectual Agility: As you explore a sample question, practice how to pivot if you find yourself in a logical contradiction, you realise there’s a better answer, or you want to backtrack on something you’ve said.
 Remember, this may, in the moment, feel like “stumbling,” but more important for the interviewers may be how you’re thinking, how thoughtfully you’re attending to logic and analysis, and how well you’re articulating your thought process.

 “It’s interesting to note that many applicants who thought their interview was a complete disaster actually did very well.
 What the interviewer really wants to find out is how you think, rather than how much you know.”